jpcre2/jpcre2/doxy/doxydoc.md

 ```

 Now you can perform match or replace against the pattern.
-Use the `match()` member function to perform regex match and the `replace()` member function to perform regex replace.
+Use the `RegexMatch::match()` function to perform regex match and the `RegexReplace::replace()` member function to perform regex replace.

 ### Check if regex compiled successfully {#check-regex}